jeremiahcanlas/through-the-woods/README.md

-#This is a nextjs blog with chakra-ui and strapi backend
+#This is a nextjs blog with chakra-ui and strapi/mongodb backend